-British Columbia, as mentioned previously on this site, is unusual in Canada in maintaining multiple local governments in some urban regions (there are 21 in Metro Vancouver, or 22, depending on how you count).
+British Columbia is unusual in Canada in maintaining multiple local governments in some urban regions (there are 21 in Metro Vancouver, or 22, depending on how you count).
 There are occasional calls for the amalgamation of municipalities, with the idea that this would save money.
 I don’t believe it would save money; further, the municipalities with limited land areas seem to do better (on average, with flaws) at building walkable communities.

 Settlement in Comox dates from the 1860s, but little heritage architecture remains.
 The Lorne pub and hotel, which was B.C.’s oldest inn, burned to the ground in early 2011.
 The dominant layer of commercial architecture mixes the one- and two-story styles that are common across B.C.; the planners are now overlaying this with a “marine theme” that produces sometimes tasteful and sometimes gaudy results .
 About 1980, the Town approved the construction of an automobile-oriented shopping mall close to the high street.
 The supermarket, drug store and liquor store were busy enough on the day we visited, but half a dozen retail spaces on the short main corridor were vacant.